gmo-media/mikasafabric/README.txt

-MySQL Utilities 1.5
+mikasafabric for MySQL

-This is a release of MySQL Utilities, the dual-license, complete database modeling, administration and development program for MySQL.
+This is a clone of MySQL Utilities 1.5.6.

-For the avoidance of doubt, this particular copy of the software is released under the version 2 of the GNU General Public License.
-MySQL Utilities is brought to you by the MySQL team at Oracle.
+For the avoidance of doubt, this particular copy of the software is released under the version 2 of the GNU General Public License. mikasafabric for MySQL is brought to you by the MySQL team at Oracle (original MySQL Fabric) and GMO Media, Inc(Patched).

 Copyright (c) 2010, 2015 Oracle and/or its affiliates.
 All rights reserved.
+Copyright (c) 2016 GMO Media, Inc. All rights reserved.

 For more information on MySQL Utilities, visit http://www.mysql.com/products/enterprise/utilities.html